SanMurakami/misskey-wiki/en/home.md

 title: Home
 description:
 published: true
-date: 2023-06-01T05:18:44.167Z
+date: 2025-05-11T03:54:29.887Z
 tags:
 editor: markdown
 dateCreated: 2021-10-14T17:45:39.190Z
 ---

-Welcome to **Misskey Wiki**!
+Welcome to **MisskeyHQ Wiki**!
 Anyone is free to edit.
-You can use it to promote your app, instance, or introduce yourself.
+You can use it to promote your app, server, or introduce yourself.

 [![Ai](/common/ai.png =300x)](/en/ai/home)